Cekator3/SafonovProject11/app/DTOs/README.md

-Subsystem for interacting with data retrieved from repositories (application).
+Subsystem for passing data from application to views (interfaces).